Sugar in our babies' diets!

 Sugar?
 Sugars!

 The sweet taste found in certain foods has various origins.
-At its core, it always comes from nutrients, "carbohydrates": fructose for fruit, sucrose for table sugar, and lactose for milk.
+At its core, it always comes from nutrients, "carbohydrates": fructose in fruits, sucrose in table sugar, or lactose in milk.

-Sugar, a true or false friend for our babies?
+Is sugar a true or false friend for our babies?

 What foods can you give your baby without hesitation?